Match Point: Reception

-Reviewers in the United Kingdom were generally less favorable.
-Philip French, writing in The Observer, criticized Allen's grasp of British idiom and the film's lack of humor, especially considering that two comic actors from the UK were cast in minor roles.
+Reviewers in the United Kingdom were generally less favourable.
+Philip French, writing in The Observer, criticised Allen's grasp of British idiom and the film's lack of humour, especially considering that two comic actors from the UK were cast in minor roles.
 Also, he called the dialogue "rather lumbering" and said that "the lexicons of neither the City financier nor the London constable are used convincingly."
 Tim Robey, writing in The Daily Telegraph, disdained the claim that the film was Allen's return to form.
 Although he acknowledged that the consensus was stronger this time, he called it "as flat-footed a movie as Allen has ever made, a decent idea scuppered by a setting – London – which he treats with the peculiarly tin-eared reverence of a visitor who only thinks he knows his way around."
 He called Johansson's character "the chain-smoking mistress from hell", but said the tennis net analogy has an "unexpectedly crisp payoff" and that the last act was well handled.
-Reviewing for the BBC's website, Andy Jacobs awarded the film four stars out of five, and called it Allen's best film since Deconstructing Harry (1997).
-He also criticized some other British reviewers whose dislike, Jacobs stated, was due to the fact that Allen presented an agreeable portrait of middle class life in London.
+Reviewing for the BBC's website, Andy Jacobs awarded the film four stars out of five and called it Allen's best film since Deconstructing Harry (1997).
+He also criticised some other British reviewers whose dislike, Jacobs stated, was due to the fact that Allen presented an agreeable portrait of middle-class life in London.
 He also praised the performances by Rhys Meyers and Johansson.

 Like many of Allen's films, Match Point was popular in France: AlloCiné, a cinema information website, gave it a score of 4.4 out of 5, based on a sample of 30 reviews.
 In Les Inrockuptibles, a left-wing French cultural magazine, Jean-Baptiste Morain gave the film a strong review, calling it "one of his most accomplished films".
-He characterized Allen's move to London as re-invigorating for him, while recognizing the caricatured portrayal of Britain which made the film less appreciated there than in Allen's homeland, the United States.
-Morain called Rhys-Meyers' and Johansson's performances "impeccable".Match Point has also been the object of scholarship.
+He characterised Allen's move to London as re-invigorating for him while recognising the caricatured portrayal of Britain which made the film less appreciated there than in Allen's homeland, the United States.
+Morain called Rhys-Meyers and Johansson's performances "impeccable".Match Point has also been the object of scholarship.
 Joseph Henry Vogel argued the film is exemplary of ecocriticism as an economic school of thought.
 Several critics and commentators have compared elements of the film to the central plot of George Stevens' film A Place in the Sun (1951), but with some characters in reverse positions.